Paragliding in Sir Lowry’s Pass, False Bay,

 The Overberg is a region of immense beauty and characterized by amazing and diverse landscapes.
 It forms part of the Western Cape as it stretches from the Hottentos-Holland Mountains in the north while in the southern, the Atlantic and Indian Ocean break on to sandy beaches and rocky headlands.
 The spot enjoys a Mediterranean climate with warm dry summers and cool wet winters.

-Whyalla is located on the western shore of upper Spencer Gulf, at 394 km/244 mi in the northwest of Adelaide, in South Australia.
-Dolphins and bird-life often frequent the waters, while the rocky coastline is a popular destination for scuba diving.
+Whyalla is located on the western shore of upper Spencer Gulf, around at 394 km/244 mi in the northwest of Adelaide, in South Australia.
+The Whyalla Mud Wreck is an easy dive site, with a lot of marine life, ideal for the fans of spearfishing.

 Whyalla is located on the western shore of upper Spencer Gulf, at around 394 km/244 mi in the northwest of Adelaide, in South Australia.
 The Whyalla Mud Wreck is an easy dive site, with a lot of marine life.
 Entry is from the beach, right next to the Whyalla Marina.